Skip to main content

 #

-• Accept invitations: If neighbors, friends, or colleagues invite you to eat or join an Asado, it is usually meant warmly and is a great opportunity to get to know the holiday and the family better.
+• Accept invitations: If neighbors, friends, or colleagues invite you to eat or to an Asado, it is usually meant warmly and is a good opportunity to get to know the holiday and the family better.

 • Bring a small contribution: Drinks, bread, salad, ice, or a side dish are usually good choices.
 It does not need to be anything big, just a friendly gesture.

-• Watch the setting: In family gatherings, things are often relaxed, while church-related or official events are usually a bit more reserved.
+• Observe the setting: In family gatherings, things are often relaxed; at church-related or official occasions, they are usually a bit more reserved.
 Take a quick look at how others behave and adapt to that.

 • Think about heat and sun: Even in early May, it can still get warm during the day.
 If you are outside for longer, water, sunscreen, and light clothing are a good idea.